Pocket Personal Growth!

 How happego works

 Empathy is the ingredient that ties us together.
-Balanced empathy makes a peaceful existence possible.
+Balanced empathy enables a peaceful existence.

 The delicate balance of connecting emotionally with others & tuning into your own experience.
 Investment in & awareness of self & others makes this possible.

-A reliable scientific method used in psychological research labs to influence a person's behaviors.
+A reliable scientific method used in psychological research labs to influence a person.
 Happego uses subtle photo & word cues to prime the path for positive change.

 priming for peace